Schoolgirl Stabbed to Death in Southwestern Japan

 The students were rushed to hospital, but one of them, a girl, was confirmed dead about one and a half hours later.
 The other victim, a boy, suffered non-life-threatening injuries and is conscious.

-The incident occurred around 8:30 p.m.
+The incident occurred around 8:25 p.m.
 Saturday.
-The male suspect ran away from the McDonald's restaurant after stabbing the students, and the Fukuoka prefectural police department is searching for the man.
+The attacker ran away from the McDonald's restaurant after stabbing the students, and the Fukuoka prefectural police department is searching for the man.

 [Copyright The Jiji Press, Ltd.]